rishav197/Blinkit-Sales-Analytics-and-Dashboard/README.md

 ## Project Overview :

 ## KPI’s Requirements :

-1. Total Sales : The overall revenue generated from all items sold.
+1. Total Sales : $12,01,681
-- Total Sales : $1201681
+    - The overall revenue generated from all items sold.

-2. Average Sales : The average revenue per sale
+2. Average Sales : $141
-- Average Sales : $141
+The average revenue per sale

-3. Number of Items : The total count of different items sold.
+3. Number of Items : 8,523
-- No. of Items Sold : 8523
+The total count of different items sold.

-4. Average Rating : The average customer rating for items sold.
+4. Average Rating : 4
-- Average Ratings : 4
+The average customer rating for items sold.